Potassium-chromate/Set-up-for-esp8266-MCU/README.md

 ## Usage

-1. Connect your device (e.g., smartphone, computer) to the Wi-Fi network created by the ESP8266 NodeMCU with the SSID "your_SSID" and password "your_PASSWORD".
+1. Connect your device (e.g., smartphone, computer) to the Wi-Fi network created by the ESP8266 NodeMCU with the SSID `your_SSID` and password `your_PASSWORD`.
 2. Use a web browser or tools like Postman or cURL to send HTTP requests to the ESP8266 NodeMCU on the specified endpoints.

 ## License